olmobaldoni/logseq-formula-ocr-plugin/README.md

-# Logseq - Plugin - LaTex Formula OCR
+# Logseq - LaTex Formula OCR

 This plugin is used to convert **LaTex formula images** from the clipboard **into LaTex code** using Transformers.